Jauja (film): Cast

+Production

+A co-production between Argentina, Denmark, France, Mexico, Brazil, Netherlands and United States, it's produced by 4L, Estudios Splendor Omnia, Fortuna Films, Kamoli Films, Les Films du Worso, Mantarraya Producciones, Massive, Perceval Pictures and The Match Factory.
+In co-production with Bananeira Filmes and Canal Brasil.
+In assossiation with Arte, and support of Centre national du cinéma et de l'image animée (CNC) and Instituto Nacional de Cine y Artes Audiovisuales (INCAA).

 Release

-Jauga was screened in the Un Certain Regard section at the 2014 Cannes Film Festival on 18 May 2014.
+Jauga was screened in the Un Certain Regard section at the 2014 Cannes Film Festival on 18 May 2014, where it won the FIPRESCI Prize.
+It was also selected to the 2014 Toronto International Film Festival, and to the mains slate of the 52nd New York Film Festival.

-It was released in cinemas in Argentina on 27 November 2014.

 In the UK, it screened at the Wales One World Film Festival in March 2015.

+It was released in cinemas in Argentina by Distribution Company on 27 November 2014.

 Reception

+Box office

+It grossed $1.2 million at the worldwide box office.

+Critical response

 Jauja received positive reviews from critics. as of February 2018, on Rotten Tomatoes, the film had a rating of 89%, based on 61 reviews, with an average rating of 7.3/10.
 The site's critical consensus reads, "Jauja will prove haunting for those lured in by its deliberate pace and lovely visuals, though it may test some viewers' patience."
 On Metacritic (July 2017), the film has a score of 77 out of 100, based on 19 critics, indicating "generally favorable" reviews.

 Slant Magazines Jake Cole gave the film three-and-a-half stars and described it as "refreshingly absurdist".

-Awards

-Jauja won the FIPRESCI Prize at Cannes.